edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

 - yii2 has no corresponding role

 #### Create example role
-Look into the source code of the function actionCreateExampleRole (see file @vendor/edvlerblog/yii2-adldap-module/src/commands/LdapController.php).
+Look into the source code of the function actionCreateExampleRole([src/commands/LdapController.php](src/commands/LdapController.php)).

 As you can see two permissions are created **(permissionDisplayDetailedAbout, permissionToUseContanctPage)** and assigend to the role
 **yii2_example_group**.